snicker02/Catoptron3D/README.md

 ### The crust on fractal faces is the geometry

-Repeatedly reported, and chased through colour, precision, step scale, AO, the trap channel and the normal calculation.
-The isolation that settled it, on the exact preset:

-- **Depth** is smooth where the surface is smooth and textured only where the crust is.
-- **The estimator is well conditioned at the hit** — sampling it across the surface gives transverse slopes of 0.3 to 0.8, which is what a distance function should give.
-It is not returning noise.
-- **Supersampling resolves the crust into coherent structure** rather than erasing it: 4x4 takes pixel-to-pixel variation from 24.1 to 17.0 and the texture becomes legible detail.
+On the preset that prompted this, the isolation was: depth is smooth where the surface is smooth and textured only where the crust is; the estimator sampled across the surface at the hit gives transverse slopes of 0.3 to 0.8, which is what a distance function should give; and supersampling resolves the crust into coherent structure rather than erasing it, 24.1 to 17.0 pixel-to-pixel at 4x4.
+So on that preset the crust is real detail at or below one pixel.

-So the crust is real fractal detail at or below one pixel.
-The normals in that region genuinely are near-random, because the surface genuinely is rough at that scale — an earlier note here called those normals the fault, and a screen-derivative normal was added to fix it, which changed the picture almost not at all.
-That is recorded because it was a wrong conclusion drawn from a correct measurement.

-Two real defects were found on the way and are fixed:

-- **The normal probe could be finer than the estimator's own discretisation.** It now has two
-  floors: one pixel footprint, and the estimator's cell size `1/s` taken from the marcher's last evaluation at no extra cost.
-Probing below either measures noise rather than a gradient.
-- **Normal source** (Quality) can take the gradient of the hit position across the pixel quad instead of sampling the estimator.
-Exact where depth is smooth, free, and it falls back at silhouettes.
-It helps on smooth surfaces and does nothing for genuinely rough ones.

-**What actually changes the picture** on a flame like this: more samples (Export samples, and Refine when still), fewer iterations so the geometry is coarser than a pixel, or a camera further back.
-Not a renderer setting — the detail is really there.
+**Two attempted fixes were reverted, and the reason matters more than the fixes.**

+Reasoning from the confetti-normal buffer, the probe was floored at one pixel footprint and then also at the estimator's cell size `1/s`.
+Both were plausible.
+Both were shipped after measuring **no benefit** on the very case that motivated them — the roughness metric went 20.66 to 21.46, slightly WORSE — and both then degraded every other scene: a visible moiré ripple across surfaces that had been clean, mean image difference 13.7 and 14.0 against the previous build.
+The cell floor was worse still, because `1/s` is a world-space length and a scene with a small accumulated scale gets a probe of a large fraction of a unit.

+A screen-space derivative normal was added at the same time on the same reasoning, also measured as no change, also shipped, also removed.

+`calcNormal` is now byte-for-byte what it was before, and the render is pixel-identical to the pre-0.40.0 reference.
+The rule this cost three regressions to learn: **a change that measures no improvement on its own motivating case does not ship**, whatever the reasoning behind it says.

 ### Blocky static while navigating — the viewport, not the render